can-kayan/GridControlAndScheduler/README.md

 # About
-Pulling data from database to tags in timer tag in Devexpress
+Opening/updating scheduler tag update page in devexpress from gridControl tag
 ## Setup
 After installing the database, you can download the relevant plugins (devexpress tools, etc.) and start the project.